Bhaveshtambolii/deep-sea-edna-classifier/README.md

 ### ⚠️ Dataset Not Included

-The training dataset is **not included** in this repository due to size constraints.
-You need to download it separately.
+The training dataset files are **not included** in this repository due to size constraints.
+The `data/` folder structure is provided; you need to populate it by downloading the data separately.

 ### Download Instructions